Apologetics

 Regardless of how creatively written the storyline may be Tolkien is indeed on shaky footing when examined biblically.
 This should be evident to those willing to use the Bible as the only guide to navigate the complex world which Lord of the Rings presents us with.
 However, it would seem that popularity by other Christians or the culture itself hold sway in the minds of many millions and that biblical examination is either too much trouble, too confusing, too time consuming or just plain too convicting.
 To believe that Tolkien’s work somehow lines up with scripture is akin to believing that God allows for occult practices by His church as long as we do it for the Kingdom of God!

 It should trouble biblical thinkers that J.R.R.
-Tolkien (and his protégé, C.S.
+Tolkien (and his colleague, C.S.
 Lewis, see info below) utilized pagan imagery and characterizations that are considerably outside the pale of biblical Christianity.
 More troubling is the fact already stated that Rings has become so overwhelmingly accepted by Christians as a Christian story which supposedly gives an accurate portrayal of God’s values and truth, though it wholly abandons God’s absolute forbiddance of pagan practices regardless of how noble the use may be.
 I hope that the reader here will become troubled enough to recognize that if there ever was a day when the church could plead ignorance concerning these overtly occult themes, that day is long past.

 WHAT BROUGHT TOLKIEN SUCH ACCEPTANCE